https://bugs.winehq.org/show_bug.cgi?id=46568

 Assignee: wine-bugs(a)winehq.org

-Reporter: charlesthethobe(a)gmail.com
+Reporter: yizhongwang(a)yahoo.com

 Distribution: ---